Tuesday, 3 May 2022

 makes Twitter look ridiculous by showcasing some absurd tweets out of context.
 Ian Hislop and Paul Merton are both tech hold-outs.
 Many still assume that controversies played out on Twitter can be ignored because Twitter isn't the real world.
 Are we back to "Facebook friends aren't real friends because they're just noughts and ones"?
 (May 2022)

-I'm still telling people how to create a thread by replying to their own tweets, and how to quit the annoying "Home" view: go to top, click on the star, select Latest Tweets.
+I'm still telling people how to create a thread by replying to their own tweets, and switch to "Following".

 Quote tweet the first message in a thread with the word "thread" – don’t retweet each message of the thread.
 If you do that we’ll have to read the thread backwards, like in the early days.